Mercerenies/latitude/spec/i_syntax_and_semantics/ch2_lexical.md

 constructs an integer.
 For more information on the different types of numbers, refer to [Number](../ii_standard_library/number.md).

+Additionally, integer literals can be prefixed with `0x`, `0b`, or `0o` (case insensitive, following the optional sign) to indicate that the literal be parsed in hexadecimal, binary, or octal, respectively.

 A `<symbol>` consists of any sequence of non-close-paren characters and backslash literals.
 Any character other than a backslash (`\`) or a close-parenthesis (`)`) is interpreted literally as part of the